 Ever wondered why people keep getting married?
 It’s not complicated: being in love is nice and weddings are fun!
 That’s a sentiment events planner May and executive head chef Stu were fully on board with when kicking off their wedding plans.
 “We wanted our day to be about friends, family, food, drink and good times – nice and relaxed and a true reflection of who we are,” smiles May.

-At that point, the couple were both working at Dunkeld House Hotel (May has since moved to Abercairny, another venue in Perthshire, while Stu now runs Delivino Wild Kitchen, a wedding and event catering company), so it was a no-brainer to host their nuptials there: “We could have full control,” explains the bride.
+At that point, the couple were both working at Dunkeld House Hotel (May then moved to Abercairny, another venue in Perthshire, while Stu started running Delivino Wild Kitchen, a wedding and event catering company), so it was a no-brainer to host their nuptials there: “We could have full control,” explains the bride.

 “The hotel itself is stunning and its riverside marquee offered us privacy and allowed me to be creative.
 We also needed accommodation for many of our 90 guests (with 20 more joining us in the evening) who were travelling from further afield.